Iris Wexler, artist, paints scenes from the Bible

 have turned aside quickly out of the way that I commanded them.
 They

-s a golden calf and have worshipped it and
+have made for themselves a golden calf and have worshipped it and

 sacrificed to it and said, ‘These are your gods, O Israel, who